saucelabs/sauce-docs/docs/mobile-apps/virtual-usb.md

 10. When you've finished testing, we recommend closing your vUSB session so that other users can use the device.
 There are a few ways to do this:

-    * Close the browser window where the device session is running.
     * If you started your test session with `startSession`, close it out by running the [`deleteSession`](/dev/cli/virtual-usb/delete-session) command, followed by your `--sessionId` and credentials.

      ```java